GSI Outdoors Pinnacle Dualist Cookset

 - Plastic pot lid

 Clever engineering allows one to have a decent size billy pot (1.8 liter) along with two insulated cups, two bowls, two sippy cup lids, and two folding sporks.
 There is still room for your 4oz (125 gram) or even a 8oz (250 gram) isopropyl fuel canister along with a PocketRocket type folding stove.
-I even managed to find room to add a mini-Bic lighter, book of paper matches, and a cut down scrub pad.
+I even managed to find room to add a mini-Bic lighter, book of paper matches, ferro rod, a cut down scrub pad, foil windscreen and a JetBoil fuel canister support stand.

 All of this fits into a welded seam vinyl drawcorded stuff sack that doubles as a wash basin.
 The cookset nests securely and does not rattle or squeak when walking or riding.